Guidelines for Returning to Worship

 - Keep a social distance of 6 feet between you and individuals outside your household.

 - Masks should be worn by all who attend worship services, group meetings, and staff meetings.
-Masks prevent the spread of the virus.
+Masks should also be worn in outdoor gatherings when social distancing cannot be avoided.
+(Masks prevent the spread of the virus.
 In a recent New England Journal of Medicine study, half of the patients who tested positive for Covid-19 had no symptoms at the time of testing.
-A mask will not protect you from getting the virus, but it will prevent you from transmitting the virus to someone else.
+A mask will not protect you from getting the virus, but it will prevent you from transmitting the virus to someone else.)

 - Wash hands thoroughly (for 20 seconds or more) with soap and warm water before coming to St. George’s.
 If soap is unavailable, hand sanitizer is an effective alternative.